adamluzsi/testcase/blog/story-of-assert-one-of.md

     will match C expectation
 ```

-A while ago, I decided to create an `AnyOf` assertion,
+A while ago, I needed to create an `AnyOf` assertion,
 allowing multiple testing cases to be asserted, without making a test fail,
 as long at least one of these testing cases match our expectations.

 So if at least one scenario passes without issues, the AnyOf assertion itself will pass.
+This made it into a perfect candidate to be reused to create the assertion helper I needed.

 Here's a simple example where `v` variable's value is either `"foo"`, `"bar"`, or `"baz"`: